Table of Contents

 Master's Degree in Computer Science

 Master's degrees in computer science offer an opportunity to specialize in a topic of your choosing.
 They're intense and rigorous, and usually involve at least two years of additional school after a bachelor's.
 But for many students, the time and effort is well worth it.
 Computer science graduates with a master's degree earn about 30% more than those with a bachelor's.
-This may be one reason why computer science is considered one of the top 10 master's degrees available.
+This may be one reason why, according to Forbes, computer science is considered one of the top 10 master's degrees available.

 Doctoral Degree in Computer Science